 Seasonal adjustments have been applied to the data for all participating countries except Finland.
-ManpowerGroup intends to add seasonal adjustments to the data for other countries in the future, as more historical data is compiled.
+ManpowerGroup intends to add seasonal adjustments to the data for Finland once the requisite amount of historical data has been compiled.
 Note that in Quarter 2 2008, ManpowerGroup adopted the TRAMO-SEATS method of seasonal adjustment for data.